logancyang/obsidian-copilot/README.md

 - User custom prompts
 - Online prompt library access
 - Unlimited context, i.e. very long notes, a collection of notes or the entire vault
-- Integration with ChatGPT plugins
+- Integration with more LLMs, including open-source and local ones.

 ## 🔔 Note
 - The chat history is not saved by default.
 Please use "**Save as Note**" to save it.
 The note will have a title `Chat-Year_Month_Day-Hour_Minute_Second`, you can change its name as needed.